mwahab1/Cleaning_Data_Project/README.md

 *  Combine the subject, activity and measurements columns to create one Test Dataset as an R data frame.
 *  Combine the Train and Test data frame into one comprehensive data frame
 *  Replaces the Acitivy IDs (1,2..6) in the combined data frame using text descriptors from activity_lables.txt file(WALKING, WALKING_UPSTAIRS etc).
 In this process , it also converts the activity column into a factor.
 *  The column names of this dataset are then replaced with more descriptive column names.
+(Note that the requirement to make all column names lower case is not mandatory according to lecture notes last slide of (http://jtleek.com/modules/03_GettingData/04_01_editingTextVariables/#1).
+IN this case...the column names woul have been very long and confusing without some capitalization.
 *  Finally a mean of each variable is calculated for each activity and each subject.
 *  This final tiday dataset is then written out to a text file called Tidy_Samung.txt